Stracciatella Soup with Potato and Kale

 - 2 eggs

-- Heat the oil or butter in a heavy saucepan over medium heat.
-Add the potato and cook for 2 minutes; stir in the onion with 1/2 teaspoon salt and cook for a few more minutes.
+- Heat the butter and oil in a heavy saucepan over medium heat.
+Add the potato and cook for 2 minutes.
+Stir in the onion and cook for a few more minutes.

-- Pour in 1 cup of the broth, lower the heat, cover the pan and cook until the potato is soft.
+- Pour in the broth, lower the heat, cover the pan and cook until the potato is soft, about 12 minutes.

-- Slowly add the egg mixture to pan, whisking constantly; turn the heat down to low and continue whisking for 2 minutes, until the soup thickens.
+- Slowly add the egg mixture to the soup in the saucepan, whisking constantly.
+Turn the heat down to low and continue cooking until the soup thickens, 4-8 minutes.

 - Stir in the kale.
 Serve in bowls with additional cheese, if you like.